 Local Market (Saturdays)

-From about 8 am to 1 pm every Saturdays in the ‘Corso’ (main street) of Teramo there is the local market.
-Lots of clothing, shoes, accessories, utensils and local food.
-The Corso is divided into 2 sections, Corso Nuovo ‘new street’ and Corso Vecchio (old street) you will see why is called like that.
+There is the local market in the ‘Corso’ (main street) of Teramo, from about 8 am to 1 pm every Saturday.
+What you can find heer?
+Lots of clothing, shoes, accessories, kitchen equipment, and of course local food.
+The Corso is divided into two sections: Corso Nuovo (New Street) and Corso Vecchio (Old Street).
+You will see immediately, why is called like that.

 Best Food Scenes in Teramo

-OMG this is a must-try.
-Grab a slice of pizza at the oldest pizzeria.
-The staff isn’t friendly though 😀
+OMG, this is a must-try!
+Grab a slice of pizza at the oldest pizzeria of Teramo.
+But be prepared, the staff isn’t friendly though 😀

 Pizzeria Da Mario – Via Duca D’Aosta, 6, 64100 Teramo TE

-The Tiramisu’ gelato is the best gelato they serve here, it seems like you’re eating a Tiramisu, but is a gelato instead.
+The Tiramisù gelato is the best gelato they serve here.
+It seems like you’re eating a Tiramisù dessert but in a gelato format.